SQM2021/SQM2021.github.io/_pages/general-info/student-support.md

 1. Send the reference letter to [sqm2022@hipex.phys.pusan.ac.kr](mailto:sqm2022@hipex.phys.pusan.ac.kr)
 2. The title of the e-mail should contain “SQM2022 Student Support Reference Letter” and *[applicant's name]*.
    For Example, *"SQM2022 Student Support Reference Letter, Jane Doe"*
-3. The referenece letter should contain...
+3. The reference letter should contain
-   * Who you are
+   * Your name
-   * Your affliation
+   * Your affiliation